 In this financial year, the Parking Design Team completed a works programme, consisting of requests received in the previous year.
-In addition, the team was responsible for disabled bay applications, traffic order amendments and residents parking enquiries.
-The new schemes required site surveys, design works, traffic order amendments, public consultation, and installation.
+In addition, the team was responsible for preparing plans for disabled bay applications, traffic order amendments and residents parking enquiries.

+These schemes required site surveys, design works, traffic order amendments, public consultation, and installation.
 All this work was completed in collaboration with the Highways Team.

-In total new parking restrictions were installed at 93 locations across Medway and 28 Traffic Orders were drafted, advertised and sealed to allow for the schemes to be installed.
+In total new parking restrictions were installed at 65 locations across Medway and 25 Traffic Orders were processed to allow for the schemes to be installed.

-In addition, public consultations were carried out on areas with parking issues and those that require specific schemes, this included:
+Public consultations were carried out on areas with parking issues and those that require specific schemes, this included: